Williams FW19: 1997 season

 With form having been erratic between the Canadian and Italian race meetings, a late season resurgence which ultimately steered the team back on the path to title glory began at the Austrian Grand Prix.
 Another late showing in qualifying saw Villeneuve snatch pole position on his final run, with Frentzen lined up 4th.
-The pair fell back to 4th and 6th at the start, which became 3rd and 5th at the end of lap 1 when Hakkinen's Mercedes engine blew again.
-Villeneuve then passed Rubens Barrichello's Stewart Ford for second place before overcutting Jarno Trulli's Prost to regain the lead at just over half distance.
+The pair fell back to 4th and 6th at the start, which became 3rd and 5th at the end of lap 1 when Häkkinen's Mercedes engine blew again.
+Villeneuve then passed Barrichello's Stewart Ford for second place before overcutting Trulli's Prost to regain the lead at just over half distance.
 Frentzen was running 3rd when Michael Schumacher passed him under waved yellow flags, resulting in a 10-second stop-go penalty for the championship leader, which gave Frentzen 3rd whilst Schumacher fell to 7th, passing Hill's Arrows on the final lap to take 6th.
 Villeneuve's victory promoted the Canadian to 67 points, one shy of Schumacher's 68 with 3 rounds to go.
+Frentzen moved back above Alesi into 3rd place on 31 points.
 Meanwhile, Williams overtook Ferrari in the Constructors championship to move onto 98 points, 12 clear of the Scuderia.

-The Luxembourg Grand Prix saw Villeneuve and Williams victorious and both seemingly on the brink of capturing the World title, with Villeneuve sealing his 7th win of the campaign and Frentzen following into 3rd place whilst title rivals Ferrari failed to score a single point.
-The Williams cars qualified 2nd and 3rd with Jacques ahead, however the pair would touch in the run down to the first corner, with Villeneuve dropping to 3rd behind the two McLaren's whilst Frentzen, in the confusion, accidentally knocked his ignition switch which briefly cut out his Renault engine.
+The Luxembourg Grand Prix saw Villeneuve and Williams victorious and both seemingly on the brink of capturing the World title, with Villeneuve sealing his seventh win of the campaign and Frentzen following into 3rd place whilst title rivals Ferrari failed to score a single point.
+The Williams cars qualified 2nd and 3rd with Villeneuve ahead, however the pair would touch in the run down to the first corner, with Villeneuve dropping to 3rd behind the two McLaren's whilst Frentzen, in the confusion, accidentally knocked his ignition switch which briefly cut out his Renault engine.
 As a result, Frentzen dropped back into the midfield.
 Both drivers were aided in their recovery drives by the two McLaren's almost simultaneously blowing up their Mercedes engines on laps 42 and 43.
-Villeneuve thus inherited the lead and stroked his car home to record his 11th and final Formula 1 victory at the same venue as his first in early 1996.
+Villeneuve thus inherited the lead and stroked his car home to record his eleventh and final Formula 1 victory at the same venue as his first in early 1996.
+The result left the Canadian 9 points ahead of Schumacher with Frentzen defending a 1 point lead over season rival Alesi.
+Williams extended their lead to 26 points over Ferrari after the Grove teams second consecutive 1-3 finish.